 About | Projects | Speaking and Resources | Elsewhere on the Interwebz

 Hi, I'm Christine.
-I'm currently pursuing an MS at the University of Chicago Harris School's program in Computational Analysis and Public Policy.
+I'm a graduate of the University of Chicago Harris School's MS program in Computational Analysis and Public Policy.
 I'm happiest working on issues at the intersection of tech, policy, and social justice.

 As a programmer, I'm interested in using code and data to solve social and civic problems with human impact.
-As a graduate student, I've applied my data analysis and programming skills as a research assistant with RDCEP and CivicScape.
+I'm currently a Data Scientist at Meetup where I study communities and help bring people together in real life.